George-oikonomou/projectForJava2/documentation/ICSFile_doc.md

     - if the file does not exist it will create a new one and if it does it will overwrite it

 createVEvent (), createVTodo ():
-    - the get the properties of the events from our calendar and create the corresponding objects
+    - they get the properties of the events from our calendar and create the corresponding objects